nileshkum/project1/README.md

-# Remove ShoppingList Service
-Since we are managing everything using ngRx remove shopping List service as its not getting used.
+# Implement ngRx for Auth

+ngRx as RootState
+* ngRx in Authentication Flow